dimecho/ATtiny13-Plant/README.md

 ## LED

-Empty container detection **Caution:** LED uses RESET Pin1 (PB5) requires HFuse 0xFE, if enabled ATTiny13 can only be flashed once.
+Empty container detection **Caution:** LED uses RESET Pin1 (PB5) requires HFuse 0xFE (or 0xEE), if enabled ATTiny13 can only be flashed once.
 Future flashing requires "High-Voltage programmer" to clear the fuse.

 ## Compile